isaacvernon1/Portfolio/README.md

 # Portfolio

-I am Isaac Vernon, a student of the fifth year Masters of Information and Data Science as the School of Information at UC Berkeley.
+I am Isaac Vernon, a student of the fifth year Masters of Information and Data Science as the School of Information at UC Berkeley (https://www.linkedin.com/in/isaac-vernon-81bb51135/).
 This Repository includes a short portfolio of some of my relevant work.

 - Google BigQuery and SQL
   * project-1-isaacvernon1